-- The relative values of differences in materials. - The values of queen, rook, bishop, knight and pawn are about 9, 5, 3, 3, and 1, respectively.
+- The relative values of differences in materials. - The values of queen, rook, bishop, knight and pawn are about 9, 5, 3, 3, and 1, respectively. - Note: the value of a pawn increases when it reaches the final rank which it is promoted to any piece, but the king, the player wants.

 - Q:

 - How to determine good relative values?

 - What relative values are logical?

+- Static values verse dynamic values?